heidelpay/jtl-payment-extension/README.md

 To use this extension please create a folder named 'heidelpay_standard' in includes/plugins/ and paste the downloaded files there.

-Documentation can be find at https://dev.heidelpay.de/jtl
+Documentation can be found at https://dev.heidelpay.de/jtl

 ## Currently supported payment methods: